ltrgoddard/thesis/temp.markdown

 [^207]: Susan Brown, email to the author, 9 October 2013.
 Some sense of
-    what producing a sixth form magazine at a minor public or grammar school in this period actually involved is provided by Prynne’s near-contemporary Ian Hamilton in Dan Jacobson, ‘You Muddy Fools’ (interview with Ian Hamilton), *London Review of Books*, 24.2 (14 January 2002), pp. 3–14.
+    what producing a sixth form magazine at a minor public or grammar school in this period actually involved is provided by Prynne’s near-contemporary Ian Hamilton in Dan Jacobson, ‘You Muddy Fools’, *London Review of Books*, 24.2 (14 January 2002), pp. 3–14.

 [^208]: *Ibid*.; Prynne, editorial note, *Six* (1955), \[unpaginated\].